Grish369/Terraform/Notes/fundamentals.md

 ```

 #### Removing Resources
-> To remove a resource from Terraform, simply delete the resource block from your Terraform configuration.
+> <em> To remove a resource from Terraform, simply delete the resource block from your Terraform configuration.</em>
  <br>

->By default, after you remove the resource block, Terraform will plan to destroy any real infrastructure object managed by that resource.
+><em> By default, after you remove the resource block, Terraform will plan to destroy any real infrastructure object managed by that resource. </em>

 <p align="center" style="font-size:16px;">
 <em>In this scenario to declare that a resource was removed from Terraform configuration but that its managed object should not be destroyed, remove the resource block from your configuration and replace it with a removed block:</em>
 </p>
 <br>